Sajjon/K1/README.md

 Which SHA256 hashes the message before signing it.
 Alternatively you can also use `ecdsaSignRecoverable:hashed` or `ecdsaSignRecoverable:digest` if you already have hashed the message yourself.

 ### Options
-Both recovery and non-recovery signature methods takes a `SigningInput` struct, which by default specifies [`RFC6979`][rfc6979] deterministic signing, as per Bitcoin standard, however, you can change to use secure random nonce instead.
+Both recovery and non-recovery signature methods takes a `SigningOptions` struct, which by default specifies [`RFC6979`][rfc6979] deterministic signing, as per Bitcoin standard, however, you can change to use secure random nonce instead.

 ## Validate